 Form the posterboard into a tall cone that will fit on the Star Boy’s head.
 DO NOT STAPLE it yet.
 It is much easier to decorate flat, then form the cone.
 Simply mark and cut the appropriate shape.
 Cut out star shapes from the paper, and glue all over the posterboard, let dry.
 When it’s finished, staple into a cone shape.

 Hold your own St. Lucia day procession!
 You can even serve some Swedish pancakes, traditional Swedish cookies or St Lucia buns.
-Then end the evening by reading the classic Swedish children’s story, Christmas in Noisy Village.
+Then end the evening by reading some classic Swedish children’s stories like Ronia the Robber’s Daughter or Christmas in Noisy Village.

 Trevlig Lucia!
 Happy St Lucia Day!